kristithrasher/MechaCar_Statistical_Analysis/README.md

 ##  Study Design: MechaCar vs Competition
 Write a short description of a Statistical stucdy that can quantify how the MechaCar performs against the competition.
-What metrics would be of interest to a consumer:  horse power, maintance cost would be of interest when looking at mpg.
+The metrics  that would be of interest to a consumer is Is their a diffence in the safety rating for MechaCars and Other Cars (Competition)

-What metric or metrics are you going to test?
-I tested the horsepower and mpg.
+The metric or metrics I would like to test would be horsepower and mpg.

-What is the null hypothesis or alternative hypothesis?
-Null Hypothesis: H
+Null Hypothesis: There is no statistical difference in safety rating.
-Alternative Hypothesis:
+Alternative Hypothesis: There is a statistical difference in safety rating.

-What statistical test would you use to test the hypothesis? and Why?
+The statistical test I would you use to test the hypothesis would be the Two-Sample t-Test because I am trying to determine Is there a statistical difference between the distribution means from two samples.

-What data is needed to run the statistical test?
-The data needed to run the statistical test is the
+I would pair my data (competition data and MechCar data) and  determine if there is a statistical difference in overall safety ratings between vehicles from MechaCar or Competition.
+Checking to see the mean difference.

+This test would determine if our null hypothesis—that the overall difference is zero.